NartM56/financial_transactions_sql_tableau/README.md

 ## Data Structure and Initial Checks

-The data is structured using 3 tables in the form of csv files, along with 2 json files:
+The data is structured using 3 tables in the form of csv files: transactions, users and cards, along with 2 json files: cards and frauds.
+The Entity Relationship Diagram (ERD) is found below:

 <img width="2126" height="1236" alt="Image" src="https://github.com/user-attachments/assets/759ec4d3-e853-44e8-8f45-12a671571e42" />